 About Jim Croegaert

-I think of St. Mark’s, our parish and the hub of our life.
+St. Mark’s was our parish and the hub of our life.
 The seasonal liturgical rhythms resonated deeply in me, and the Eucharist in particular was an important connection, not only to God, but to others from whom I was often separated.

 I think of baseball, which I came to love when I was four or five years old.
 For years we played every day of the summer.
 It was a game where I could compensate pretty well for my weakened leg.
 We switched to football when it got too cold, and then to basketball.
 But in those early years, those were time-fillers until the “real” season (baseball) rolled around again.

 Life changed a lot in 1959 when my mother died.
 She had been a teacher, and my own teacher for those periods when my leg necessitated surgery or therapy.
 But of course more importantly, she had been, was, is, my mother.
 High school was a rough time for me, made bearable by some good friends, and by playing and singing rock-n-roll in a lively (and pretty good) band, The Tempests.